Testosterone. Even the word alone sounds manly.

 Testosterone replacement therapy works by increasing the amount of testosterone in your system.
 You’ll take synthetic testosterone to make up for low levels of the natural hormone in your body.

-There are several different types of TRT:
+There are several different types of TRT formulations:

-Patches.
+Transdermal patches.
 Testosterone patches are applied to the skin, typically on the back, stomach, thigh or upper arm.
 Similar to a nicotine patch, a testosterone patch slowly releases testosterone into your skin, after which it absorbs into your bloodstream.

 Gels.
 Gels also deliver testosterone into the bloodstream via the skin.
 You can apply a testosterone gel to your skin once a day.
 Take care not to transfer testosterone gel onto other people through skin-to-skin contact.